371student/SENG371Project/README.md

  ---- | ----
 Development: Incorporate d3 into the application		| d3 was successfully incorporated into the client code
 Development: Create an interface on the client side		| User interface was successfully developed using HTML, CSS, JS, and Angular.js
 Development: Create basic server code				| This was successfully completed.
-At this point we had a functional website with minimal features.
+At this point we had a functional website with minimal features
 Development: Create server and client code that exchange data	| This was successfully completed using ajax and json objects

-#### Sprint 3	(April 7th - April 30th)
+#### Sprint 3	(April 7th - April 21st)
 Plan | Accomplished
  ---- | ----
 Development: Create a worker script					     | In progress
-Development: Estabolish sending data between client, server and databse      | In progress
+Development: Estabolish sending data between client, server and databse      | This was completed using json objects
 Development: Inform user of current script status during runtime	     | In progress
 Development: Allow users to select a repo from a list of ones previously run | In progress